ThisIsALegitUsername/Resent-web/README.md

 # NOTICE: THE MAIN WEBSITE HAS BEEN TAKEN DOWN.
 USE [THIS LINK](https://reslauncher.vercel.app) FOR NOW.
 I DO NOT OWN THAT SITE.

+## Another note: I am no longer updating the files in this repository.
+I do not have the time nor patience to update this repo every single update.
+Newest versions are in the discord

 # Resent

 Resent is the best eaglercraft pvp client.
 With a wide variety of both mods and texture packs, this client will become your new main in no time.
 Resent updates **extremely** often.
 Join the discord to see all the updates.